REMLA-8/operation/vagrant/README.md

 ./prometheus/grafana_deploy.sh
 ```
 Then make your way to http://localhost:3000/ to find grafana, username:admin and password is returned by the grafana_deploy script.

+The Alert rules will fire in a discord channel.